CharlesJuniorF/Assignment-2/README.md

 #### Questions for tutorial assignments: (remove this section for projects)
 **Which tutorial is this? **
+This is the assignment that creates a replica of the Pong arcade game.
 **1. Did you make any additions beyond the tutorial requirements?
 If so, what?**
 > &nbsp;
 ><i>(let me know what to look for, any additional keys to use, etc.)</i>